Rice Township, Pennsylvania

 Rice Township is a township in Luzerne County, Pennsylvania, United States.
 The population was 3,626 at the 2020 census.

-WingFest

-Rice Township is home to many annual events.
-One in particular is held around the second weekend in October.
-Many gather for a Wingfest which has grown over the years.
-The fest includes daylong activities and nighttime shenanigans.
-Champions defend their crown for the best wing sauce.

-Wingfest was postponed due to Covid.
-It resumed in 2022.

-2024 will mark the 10th Anniversary of WingFest.

 History

 The first recorded white settler in the vicinity of modern-day Rice Township was Conrad Wickeiser in 1798.
 Samuel B. Stivers and William Vandermark were the first known white settlers in what is now Rice Township.
 Additional settlers entered the territory and constructed the first houses and sawmills.
 The first schoolhouse was erected in 1840.

 Rice Township was originally part of Hanover and Wright Townships.
 Hanover was granted to Captain Lazarus Stewart in 1770.
 On April 12, 1851, Wright Township was formed from a segment of Hanover Township; it was named after the Hon.
 Hendrick B. Wright of Wilkes-Barre.
 Rice Township was officially established in 1928 from a piece of Wright Township.
 In the 1920s and 30s, a major industry in Rice Township was the harvesting of ice, which was sold in both Wilkes-Barre and Hazleton.
 The ice industry faded with the growing popularity of the electric refrigerator.